code-shoily/elixir-diary-src/content/post/day-1.md

 See when we call the function above, the `:wrong` never appears.
 This is because when we assign an impossible value like `-10` or `110`, then they get matched with the top two clauses, hence the last clause is never met.
 We should either put the final clause on top, or add a high/low value checking bound in the `when` clauses.

 Similar is `cond` macro.
-Instead of taking a value and matching a set of patterns, it dictates a set of conditions and expression that's associated with them.
+Instead of taking a value and matching a set of patterns, it dictates a set of conditions and expression that is associated with them.

 ```elixir
 pass_or_fail = fn marks ->